-You can share in the research work of the Gnaraloo Turtle Conservation Program (GTCP) through field excursions at Gnaraloo during the turtle nesting season.
-This opportunity is also available to any groups, whether adult or children, including primary and high schools.
+We used to offer the opportunity to share in the research work of the Gnaraloo Turtle Conservation Program (GTCP) through field excursions at Gnaraloo during the turtle nesting season.
+This opportunity was available to any groups, whether adult or children, including primary and high schools and universities.
+People would accompany our turtle field research team during their scientific research surveys and learn about turtle and feral animal track monitoring, turtle species and nest identification, data collection of nest disturbance, sea turtle ecology and behaviour, turtle watching codes and threats to turtles.

 Turtle watchers Code of Conduct